Return to Crete, Road Trip to Elounda

-I had heard so much about Elounda and a friend from England was going to be there on holiday with her family.
+I had heard so much about Elounda and Carol a friend from England was going to be there on holiday with her family.

 Sometimes it’s nice to be a free agent so to speak.

 Some people are so greedy when faced with a long let they still insist on the same price per day, luckily there will always be exceptions.

 Eventually, having produced myself a brief list of accommodation, I had some decisions to make and plan for.

 The Golden Beach hotel was the best hotel prices I found, 27 euros a day for a long let but this included half-board which I did not really want.

 So if I want to get away again in October or November that becomes a problem of probably losing my deposit.

-Amazingly when I went to visit the Seafront Apartments & Hotel beside being so nice and pleasant to me and surprised I was looking for long stay room.
+Amazingly when I went to visit the Seafront Apartments & Hotel besides being so nice and pleasant to me, they seemed surprised I was looking for long stay room.

 Sounded good to me, the Seafront was on the beach with a small but adequate pool and an outside bar with interior restaurant for inclusive meals.

 Well I did go back a few days later and saw Maria the receptionist she made a note of the date of my possible return.